farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - the outage instant, which occur just after a contingency, in a time too short which does not permit the activation of curative remedial actions
 - the curative instant, which occur after a contingency, after a duration sufficient enough to allow the activation of curative remedial actions

----
-💡**NOTE**
+> 💡  **NOTE**
-Current limits on network elements are usually different in the outage and curative instants.
+> Current limits on network elements are usually different in the outage and curative instants.
 The outage instant is supposed to be exceptional and not to last longer than a few minutes, it therefore allows to consider less restrictive temporary limits (TATL).
 On the contrary, the curative instant is supposed to be a lasting moment where the grid operation goes back to normal, and usually goes with more restrictive permanent limits (PATL).
-Even though this PATL/TATL difference is commonly seen in the data of many processes, it is not set in stone, and the current limits can be defined freely in the CRAC of FARAO whatever the instant considered (see next section on CNECs).
+> Even though this PATL/TATL difference is commonly seen in the data of many processes, it is not set in stone, and the current limits can be defined freely in the CRAC of FARAO whatever the instant considered (see next section on CNECs).

----

 Farao object model includes the notion of 'state'.
 A state is either: